This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - Look at the direction of the grain of the beef and slice against the grain.

-Slow Roast Prime Rib FAQs
+Slow Cooked Prime Rib Expert Tips

 How to Reheat Prime Rib